 A disjointed, slow interview process is a killer.
 It frustrates everyone involved: the candidate, your internal team, and your recruiting partners.
 For AI-native startups, the talent pool for specific, deep expertise is shallow.
 Losing a strong candidate because your process is clunky is a strategic failure.

-You’ve found a great senior engineer.
-They’ve passed all the rounds.
+The offer stage, typically 7-10 days, is the final phase of hiring and requires extreme urgency.
+You've found a great senior engineer.
+They've passed all the rounds.
 Everyone is excited.
-Now comes the offer.
-This should be fast.
-It often isn't.
+This should be fast, but often isn't.

 The offer stage needs to be treated with extreme urgency.
 It's the culmination of weeks of work.
 Fumble it, and you're back to square one.